 That’s a really good start.
 But I think we need to go further.
 So, to reiterate the basics – crypto assets are just decentralized networks.
 Bitcoin is a decentralized payment processing network.
 Filecoin is a decentralized file sharing network.
 They’re issued by no particular entity and they are self regulating and self managing.
 No one can tell you that you can’t own or buy/sell things with Bitcoin because the decentralized network can’t be controlled by an outside entity.

-Okay, so what is a crypto asset?
-These are assets with no real issuer.
-There is no liability to correspond with the asset.
-So they are non-financial assets.
-But the kicker with crypto assets is that the owners of the “coins” are all making a bet on the underlying value of the decentralized application.
+The kicker with Bitcoin and many other cryptos is that they’re explicitly tied to some sort of collective equity arrangement.
+In the specific case of Bitcoin the collective equity is in the value of the payment system.
 That is, they have collective equity in the value of the coin because the coin really represents the value that can be derived from the underlying asset.
 So, when you buy some Bitcoin you are making a bet on the future value of the underlying payment network that Bitcoin gives you access to.
-You are an owner with equity in a decentralized non-financial asset.
-But since there is no corresponding liability the instrument is a non-financial asset.
-So here’s where I would add my own definition:
+You are an owner with equity in a decentralized financial asset.
+Bitcoin, for instance, is a bet on the equity value of a broader payment system.

 Bitcoin is the easiest one to understand within the context of this definition.
 Bitcoin can be thought of as virtual gold.
 Its value is based in the value of its payment network and as this value changes its coin will reflect the rising/falling equity that one has utilizing the payment network.
-But because there is no central issuer or liability bearer the instrument itself is a non-financial asset that stands as pure net worth for the aggregate economy.
+Unlike gold, which is not issued and therefore has no corresponding liability, cryptos are issued specifically by a decentralized community or by related centralized entities in many cases.

 Anyhow, I don’t know where I am going with this.
 I’m not sure if anyone really knows where any of this is going.
 But I’ve tried to maintain an open-mind about the crypto craze and I continue to think that this is an interesting and potentially revolutionary type of instrument.
 If you have some thoughts on this please feel free to share them in the forum.